 Founded in 1888, the mission of the American Mathematical Society is to further the interests of mathematical research, scholarship and education, serving the national and international community through publications, meetings, advocacy and other programs.
 In 1896, the AMS meeting hosted by the University at Buffalo is recognized as the first colloquium of the Society.

 Today's membership includes over 28,000 individuals and 560 institutional members around the world.
-Join us this fall, September 16 and 17, when UB Math hosts the Fall AMS Sectional Meeting.
+UB Math served as host of the Fall 2017 AMS Sectional Meeting.

 September 16-17, 2017